slp-rl/slamkit/README.md

 ❗The audio samples are sorted by length in decreasing order to minimise padding, and fail early for out of memory.
 You are able to subset the dataset and taking only part of the files with `data_skip=10 data_take=500`

-❗using `tokeniser.feature_extractor.compile=true` runs `torch.compile` on the tokeniser which can improve runtime but incur latency in initialisng the model so probably best not to use when debugging.
+❗using `tokeniser.feature_extractor.compile=true` runs `torch.compile` on the tokeniser which can improve runtime but incur latency in initialising the model so probably best not to use when debugging.

 ### Prepare tokens
 This script takes the output of `extract_features.py` and prepares the tokens as a string representation for